TweetyDaBird/DaNumPad/README.md

 ## Notice!!!
 ## DaNumPad is currently under active development!
 Clone/Build at your own peril!
-Update will follow when the design has been build tested!
+Update will follow when the design has been fully build-tested!

 # DaNumPad
 A 'family' of mechanical numpad/macro pads that can be configured either as a classic 17-key numpad, or as a 20 key (5x4) macro pad.